Chee Soon Juan: Contesting in Bukit Batok SMC

 In 2016, after David Ong, MP for Bukit Batok SMC, resigned from PAP citing "personal reasons", and having admitted on committing a "personal indiscretion", a by-election was called to replace the empty seat.
 SDP had decided on 20 March that Chee, their party secretary-general, would run as their candidate.
 On 27 April, Chee pledged that if elected, he would be a "full-time MP"; making the comparison: "... every morning when Mr Murali wakes up, his first destination will be his office.
 When I wake up every morning, my first destination is Bukit Batok."
 Chee lost the by-election, garnering 38.77% against PAP's Murali Pillai 61.23% of the votes.
 Despite the loss, Chee improved SDP's vote count by 12%.

 In the 2020 Singaporean general election, Chee continued to contest at Bukit Batok SMC.
 During the English-language debate, Chee and PAP representative Vivian Balakrishnan sparred over the issue of a projected 10 million population in Singapore, citing a 2019 article from The Straits Times.
 PAP candidate and Deputy Prime Minister Heng Swee Keat later denied saying that Singapore should plan to increase its population to 10 million people.
 SDP later claimed victory for pressuring the PAP into declaring that it did not have a population target of 10 million, to which a PAP spokesman denounced as a "falsehood" which "renders the campaign pointless, and calls into question the integrity of the whole party".
 The National Population and Talent Division of the Prime Minister's Office also objected to the claim.
 Chee managed to garner 45.2% of the total votes cast, his best electoral result, an increase of 6.4% of votes compared to the 2016 Bukit Batok by-election results.

 In February 2025, Chee announced that he would still be contesting in Bukit Batok SMC.
 Due to Bukit Batok SMC merging into Jurong East–Bukit Batok GRC after electoral boundary changes in March, Chee moved his candidacy to the newly formed Sembawang West SMC.

 Contesting in Sembawang West SMC

 In the 2025 general election, Chee contested in Sembawang West SMC against incumbent PAP MP Poh Li San.
-Despite initially qualifying for an NCMP seat according to the sample count, he failed to receive it after the Workers' Party (WP) outperformed him in Tampines GRC with 47.37% of the vote to his 46.81%.
+Chee lost the contest with 46.82% of the votes.
+Chee would later miss out on becoming a non-constituency MP (NCMP) after Andre Low, Workers' Party (WP) candidate for Jalan Kayu SMC, and the WP team for Tampines GRC, outperformed him, respectively garnering 48.53% and 47.37% of the vote against victorious PAP candidates.